Biden touts inflation reduction law despite sobering report - WTOP News

 Despite its name, the law’s impact on inflation is expected to be modest at best.

-Tuesday’s economic report — inflation at 8.1 percent year-to-year, though just 0.1%. from July to August — was a harsh reminder of how difficult it might be to hit the Federal Reserve’s inflation target of 2% a year.
-Even as gasoline costs have waned since June, the price of housing and food remain especially high in a way that suggests further Fed rate hikes and more economic pain to bring down prices.
+Tuesday’s economic report — inflation at 8.3% year-to-year, though just 0.1%. from July to August — was a harsh reminder of how difficult it might be to hit the Federal Reserve’s inflation target of 2% a year.
+Even as gasoline prices have declined since June, the costs of housing and food remain especially high in a way that suggests further Fed rate hikes and more economic pain to bring down prices.

+U.S. stock indices fell sharply on the inflation report, with the benchmark S&P 500 down more than 4.3% on Tuesday.

+Still, Biden and congressional Democratic leaders hailed the new law, with the president raising his voice and taking off his jacket in campaign style at the event on the White House South Lawn.

 The legislation, which passed with only Democratic votes in Congress, also included the most substantial federal investment in history to fight climate change — some $375 billion over a decade — and will cap prescription drug costs at $2,000 out-of-pocket annually for Medicare recipients.
 It also would help an estimated 13 million Americans pay for health care insurance by extending subsidies provided during the coronavirus pandemic.
 The measure is paid for by new taxes on large companies and stepped-up IRS enforcement on wealthy individuals and entities.

-Biden in his remarks was to criticize Republicans for voting against the measure, contending they voted against a bill that would lower prices, the White House said.
+Biden in his remarks criticized Republicans for voting against the measure, contending they opposed a bill that would lower prices.

+“I believe Republicans could have and should have joined us on this bill as well,” Biden said.
+“After all, this bill cut costs for families to help reduce inflation at the kitchen table.”

 The law may help lower prescription drug prices, but outside analyses suggest it will do little to immediately bring down overall inflation.
 Last month, the nonpartisan Congressional Budget Office judged it would have a “negligible” effect on prices through 2023.
 The University of Pennsylvania’s Penn Wharton Budget Model went even further to say “the impact on inflation is statistically indistinguishable from zero” over the next decade.